 Here we describe our process for creating RPM-like matrices.
-We call our dataset the Procedurally Generated Ma- trices (PGM) dataset1.
-We take inspiration from Carpenter et al. (1990), who identified and catalogued the relations that commonly underlie RPMs, as well as Wang & Su (2015), who outlined a process for creating an automatic generator.
+We call our dataset the Procedurally Generated Matrices (PGM) dataset.
+To generate PGMs, we take inspiration from Carpenter et al. (1990), who identified and catalogued the relations that commonly underlie RPMs, as well as Wang & Su (2015), who outlined one process for creating an automatic generator.